-Publishing a Book: Common Mistakes New Writers Make Self-Publishing and More
+What Are Some Common Mistakes New Writers Make Self-Publishing

 Publishing a book is a very popular subject, and there are hundreds of types of ways to publish a book now-- although the two general categories are the same: traditional and self-publishing.
-It is the means to publish that have changed: there are (to name a few) e-books, short stories and small articles on hubpages, e-articles, Squidoo and many other online writing sites, writing blogs and paperbacks.
+It is the means in which you can self-publish that has changed: e-books, short stories and self-publishing articles on hubpages, e-articles, and many other online writing sites, writing blogs and using CreateSpace or Lulu to publish paperbacks.
 There really isn't this all out war between them, but more along the lines of how well you as a write are in promotion and knowledge and willingness to learn.

 What do you mean by self-publishing a book?